Welcome to the Northwest Room's Tacoma & Pierce County Home and Building Research Guide

 Previous Owner/Occupant Resources

-In the Northwest Room, you will find physical copies of city directories of Tacoma, Tacoma Suburban (which includes: Fife, Fircrest, Lakewood, University Place, etc.), Olympia, Puyallup, Seattle, among other South Sound Locations.
+In the Northwest Room, you will find physical copies of city directories of Tacoma, Tacoma Suburban (which includes: Fife, Fircrest, Lakewood, University Place, etc.), Olympia, Puyallup, and Seattle, among other South Sound Locations.
 Similar to phonebooks, city directories list the occupants, their place of work, and other information.
 They are organized alphabetically by the last name from 1885-1927 and both alphabetically by last name and address from 1928-2021.
 Referencing these directories is a great place to start learning about previous occupants and owners of a property.
 They are also available online through Tacoma Public Library's Heritage Quest access page (link below).

 Heritage Quest Database (library card required for access)